qvdolv/ControlledRobot/README.md

 Robot controlled by cellphone

 ## Materials:
--Alphabot
+*-Alphabot
--WiFi router
+*WiFi router
--Device to connect to router
+*-Device to connect to router